CONTENT WARNING: this article contains some mild language, crude humor, and alcohol.

 In 330 BCE, Alexander the Great and his army marched into Babylon, the capitol of the Persian Empire, unopposed!
 It was there that Alex and his bros found more wealth than they ever thought possible!
 Alexander claimed that Darius had named him as his successor with his dying breath.
 As the new ruler of the Persian empire, Alexander gained an untold fortune of loot and became the wealthiest and most powerful man of the ancient world, over night!

 After paying his troops, Alexander sent a massive sum of money back home – six times the annual income of Athens!
 Meanwhile, Alex and his men were living large in Babylon.
 In fact, the burning of the Persian city of Persepolis may have actually been the result of a party that got waaay out of hand.
-Alexander embraced decadence and just generally stopped giving a shit all together.
+Alexander embraced decadence and just generally stopped giving a crap all together.

 During this time, Alexander’s new “King of Kings” title started to go to his head.
 After a couple years, flaunting around in Persian robes and adopting their customs, Alexander’s Greek troops started to whisper behind his back, worried that he was no longer the hero they’d worshiped, he’d gone native.